FAQ

 How high is the student fee?

-What is a doctoral advisory board?
+What is a doctoral advisory committee?

 What is mandatory during your MPGC membership?

-• Research and preparation of the thesis
+• Independent research and preparation of the thesis

-• Participation in the interdisciplinary obligatory program of the MPGC
+• Participation in the interdisciplinary MPGC curriculum

-• Defense of your thesis
+• Defense of the doctoral thesis

 Go to Editor View